Factoring polynomials over function fields: Running time estimates and finding a suitable place

 \begin{proof} The ring $R_1$ is initialized in the algorithm and during its execution it is replaced by its direct summands, of which there are at most $s$.
 From \cite[Section 6.1]{MR2041097}, the computation of the matrix $M$ takes $O(q^2)$ operations in each ring $R_1$ and Gaussian elimination of the matrix $M$ takes $O(q^3)$ operations in each ring $R_1$.
 The latter dominates the former.
 The initial ring $R_1$ is a vector space over $\calO/\fm$ of dimension $sq$, so we can bound the running time of these calculations as $O(sq^4)$ operations in $\calO/\fm$.
 Using now that $q \le p\max\{m,\Delta\}$ we arrive at a running time of $O(s(p\max\{m,\Delta\})^4)$ operations in $\calO/\fm$.
 If we let $d= [\calO/\fm:k]$, we finally arrive at $O(ds(p\max\{m,\Delta\})^4)$ operations in $k$. \end{proof}

-\begin{Remark} There are faster algorithms in the special cases of most interest, e.g. $k$ finite, $K=k(x)$ \cites{MR2600710,MR3709331} or finding a root of $G(T)$, again for $k$ finite \cite{Gao}.
+\begin{Remark} There are faster algorithms in the special cases of most interest, e.g. $k$ finite, $K=k(x)$ \cites{MR2600710,MR3709331} (e.g. \cite[Theorem 1]{MR2600710}, seems to translate to a running time of $O(ds(\max\{m,\Delta\})^3)$ field operations in $k$) or finding a root of $G(T)$, again for $k$ finite \cite{Gao}.
 There does not seem to be an algorithm with the same generality and flexibility with a stated running time for direct comparison. \end{Remark}